“Turning things around with a halftime talk after getting clobbered in the first half.”

 Let them drink.
 Let emotions settle.
 Let the noise of the first half fade.

 The pause creates attention.
-Players who are still processing the goal they just conceded aren’t listening to you anyway.
+Players who are still processing the goal they just conceded are not listening to you anyway.
 Give them a moment to arrive mentally.

 2. Acknowledge Reality (30 seconds)

 Brief.
 Honest.
 Not blaming anyone.
-Just observing what’s true.
+Just observing what is true.

-Players know when things aren’t going well.
+Players know when things are not going well.
 Pretending otherwise insults their intelligence.
-But dwelling on it doesn’t help either.
+But dwelling on it does not help either.
 Acknowledge and move on.

 3. One Tactical Focus (2 minutes)